microsoft/hi-ml/docs/source/azure_setup.md

 ### Collecting the necessary information

-Find out which Azure datacenter locations you can use:
+Find out which Azure data centre locations you can use:

 ```bash
 az account list-locations -o table